 Allergy and Immunology Testing

-Oral allergen challenge testing to foods or drugs (medications) is sometimes required when the cause of a severe allergic reaction (anaphylaxis) has not been confirmed.
+Oral allergen challenge testing to foods or drug (medications) is sometimes required when the cause of a severe allergic reaction (anaphylaxis) has not been confirmed.
 This is usually performed under the supervision of a clinical immunology/allergy specialist, with immediate access to emergency equipment.

 Fast Facts